SteffanDonal/BeatSaber-TiltFive/README.md

 ```

 4. Open the solution, and build.
 5. By default, it will automatically copy to your Beat Saber plugins folder.
-If for some reason you want to disable this, add `<DisableCopyToGame>true</DisableCopyToGame>` to the PropertyGroup in the .user file, build the project, navigate to /bin/Plugins, copy the dll into your Plugins folder and you're done!'
+If for some reason you want to disable this, add `<DisableCopyToGame>true</DisableCopyToGame>` to the PropertyGroup in the .user file, build the project, navigate to /bin/Plugins, copy the dll into your Plugins folder and you're done!
 6. Optionally, add `--verbose` to Beat Saber's launch options so you can view log output in real-time.